Malwoiniak/Malwoiniak.github.io/text_processing.md

-# text-processing-with-regex

-# Project Name
+# text processing with regex
 > Simple text processing, part 2.
 First steps with regular expressions (regex) in Python.

 ## Table of contents